intercom/intercom-android/README.md

 ![Intercom](samples/Intercom_logo-github.png)

 Intercom for Android supports API 15 and above.

+## Customer Support
+👋 We are moving all our issues support to our [Intercom Developer Hub available here](https://developers.intercom.com/docs/intercom-mobile-installation).
+If you bump into any problems or need more support, just start a conversation using Intercom there and it will be immediately routed to our Customer Support Engineers.

 ## Installation
 There are 3 options for installing Intercom on your Android app.
 ### Option 1: Install Intercom with Google Cloud Messaging (GCM)